The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 exit

-After entering the “active” command, an inscription will appear indicating that the partition has become active and we are rebooting the PC.
+After entering the “active” command, a message will appear indicating that the partition has become active and we will reboot the PC.

-In cases where the error cannot be resolved using the above methods, the error article may help you.
-These two common errors are very similar to each other, and it is possible that the steps taken to resolve the problem with NTLDR is missing will be useful in resolving this problem.
+If the error cannot be resolved using the above methods, perhaps an article about the error will help you.
+These two common errors are very similar to each other, and perhaps the steps taken to resolve the NTLDR is missing problem will be useful in resolving this problem.

-For most inexperienced users who first encountered the message “bootmgr is press missing ctrl + alt + del to restart” that appeared when they turned on the computer, it seems that this “came to an end”.
+Most inexperienced users who first encountered the message “bootmgr is missing press ctrl+alt+del to restart” when turning on the computer think that this is “the end.”

-Which is quite understandable: for novice users, an incomprehensible inscription on a black background seems to be almost a herald of the apocalypse, and when, after a dozen useless attempts to reboot the system, the message does not disappear, it seems that it's time to call omniscient computer masters.
+Which is understandable: an incomprehensible inscription on a black background for novice users seems almost like a harbinger of the apocalypse, and when, after a dozen useless attempts to reboot the system, the message does not disappear, it seems that it’s time to call the omniscient computer experts.

-What does the "bootmgr is missing" error mean and how to fix it?
+What does the “bootmgr is missing” error mean and how can I fix it?

-So, from the text of the message it follows that the system simply cannot detect the boot sector for the OS to start correctly.
+So, from the text of the message it follows that the system simply cannot detect the boot sector to launch the OS correctly.

-Possible reasons its damage is set - from incorrect work with partitions hard drive and incorrect shutdown of the computer, before the result of damage to the system by various viruses.
+Possible reasons there is a lot of damage to it - from incorrect work with partitions hard drive and incorrect shutdown of the computer, resulting in damage to the system by various viruses.

-Fortunately, Microsoft developers did not stay away from this problem, and offered several troubleshooting options.
+Fortunately, Microsoft developers did not stay away from this problem and offered several options for troubleshooting.

 Method 1

-To implement this method, it is necessary to have bootable media with the operating system, since the first method involves using the capabilities of recovery tools.
+To implement this method, you must have bootable media with the operating system, since the first method involves using the capabilities of recovery tools.

-In fact, any image of Windows 7 or 8 will do, even if it has nothing to do with already installed version operating system.
+In fact, any Windows 7 or 8 OS image will do, even if it has nothing to do with the existing installed version operating system.

 • Using the operating system startup options (or setting the appropriate priority in the BIOS), boot Windows from the media you are using and go to the section with the “Install” button.